Lemmeyg/PredictionsApp-New/DraftPRD.md

 ###2.5.1.1 Layout
  - the leaderboard should follow the same design language and color scheme as the rest of the application.
  - the leaderboard should be responsive and should look good on both laptop and mobile devices.
- - it should contain a “Back” button in the top left of the screen that the user can use to return to the home page.
+ - it should contain a "Back" button in the top left of the screen that the user can use to return to the home page.

  ###2.5.1.2 Table
  - the top frame should be titled "Leaderboard"